Applications

 3. Click Save.

-2. Select This Version or Event. to display version or event attributes.
+2. Select This Version or Application to display version or application custom attributes.

 4. Click Save.